OnroerendErfgoed/atramhasis/docs/source/customisation.rst

                             Label of the conceptscheme

-The location of the input path is add to the `from` argument, for example 'atramhasis/scripts/my_file'.
-The `from` argument is required.
+The `from` argument is required and details where the file you want to import is located, for example :file:`my_thesaurus/data/trees.json`.
+It is relative to your current location.

 The `to` argument contains the connection string of output database.
-Only PostGreSQL an SQLite are supported.
-The structure is either 'postgresql://username:password@host:port/db_name' or either 'sqlite:///path/db_name.sqlite'.
-The default value is 'sqlite:///atramhasis.sqlite'
+Only PostGreSQL and SQLite are supported.
+The structure is either `postgresql://username:password@host:port/db_name` or either `sqlite:///path/db_name.sqlite`.
+The default value is `sqlite:///atramhasis.sqlite`.

 The data is loaded in a :class:`~skosprovider_sqlalchemy.models.ConceptScheme`.
 The conceptscheme needs a label.
 The label can be added to the `conceptscheme_label` argument.
 The default label is the name of the file.

 Once the data is loaded in the database, the configuration of the added provider must be included in the :file:`my_thesaurus/skos/__init__.py`.
-A suggestion of the lines to add to the file are already given at the end of a successful run of the import script.
+A successfull run of the script will give a suggestion of the code to add to this file.
+Make sure to use the same ConceptSchem ID since it is needed to connect your provider and the conceptscheme in the database.
-It contains the right ConceptScheme ID.

-For example, to insert next file:
+For example, to insert this file:

 .. code-block:: json